Automobiles Darracq France: Società Italiana Automobili Darracq

 As a separate venture from his role, as the head of A. Darracq and Company Limited, Alexandre Darracq established Società Italiana Automobili Darracq (SIAD) in Portello, a suburb of Milan in Italy in 1906, through a licensing arrangement with Cavaliere Ugo Stella, an aristocrat from Milan.
 The business did not perform well and Darracq shut it down in 1910.
 The business was subsequently acquired by a new partnership, Anonima Lombarda Fabbrica Automobili (ALFA), acquired the business, and in 1914 Nicola Romeo bought ALFA and later became known as Alfa Romeo.

 Sociedad Anonima Espanola de Automoviles Darracq

 Alexandre Darracq also formed Sociedad Anonima Espanola de Automoviles Darracq in Vitoria, Spain in 1912, with a capitalization of 1,000,000 pesetas.

 Cabs

 An order was accepted from a M. Charley for several thousand cabs to sell to franchised operators in major European and American cities.
 Darracq ordered 4,000 chassis frames and built a new factory beside the existing one, except in New York.
 However, the cabs were not as popular as the Renault and Unic competition.
 By 1907, one-third of New York's 1,800 cabs were Darracq vehicles.
 It was useful business during the recession of 1908 but Darracq turned his attention to heavy motor vehicles.

+By the end of 1909, Compagnie Internationale des Wagons-Lits then known as International Sleeping Car Co Ltd got approval to run taxi service in major cities of India then British India for which they contracted Automobiles Darracq France then known Darracq Co to supply 3,000 units of 1910 models powered by 14-16 hp engines.